 There is strong feeling that Whitehall has turned a blind eye to the fact that PFI does not represent value for money for the tax payer.
 The Public Accounts Committee chaired by Margaret Hodge MP in 2011 was highly critical that the Treasury assumed PFI contractors were paying tax, when many of them were based in off-shore tax havens.

 The public purse is also loosing out in another way: those NHS Trusts without a PFI contract have to pay a capital charge to the Treasury for the use of land, buildings and equipment and to cover depreciation of assets.
-But with PFI, the assets of the hospital (including its land) usually transfer to the PFI consortium and the money that would have gone to the Treasury (the capital charge) goes instead to the PFI consortium as part of the Trust’s debt repayment.
+But with PFI, the assets of the hospital (including its land) usually transfer to the PFI consortium for the duration of the contract, and the money that would have gone to the Treasury (the capital charge) goes instead to the PFI consortium as part of the Trust’s debt repayment.

 On top of this, there is an argument that, in some cases at least, PFI financing is responsible for ‘illegitimate debt’ – this term refers to debt that has been set up, for example,